MicrosoftDocs/visualstudio-docs/docs/azure/overview.md

 ## Deploy your applications to the Azure cloud

 With Visual Studio you can deploy your application to Azure, on demand, with the click of a button.
 This convenience is great during development and testing, where CI/CD might not be already configured.
+CI/CD (continuous integration / continuous delivery) is a system whereby local changes made to application code by development teams are automatically integrated into the deployed application running in Azure, without interrupting the deployed service.
+You can use [Azure DevOps Pipelines](/azure/devops/pipelines) or [GitHub Actions](../azure/azure-deployment-using-github-actions.md) to set this up.

 What are you deploying?